Charlesdub/AudioDoc/README.md

-To the email used to recieve and open   (SubbbanK - Curious, my bbs stems.wav)
+officialsubbbank@gmail.com Email used to recieve and open   (SubbbanK - Curious, my bbs stems.wav), will also be the email to receive submit(s).